Britefury/batchup/README.md

 Python library for extracting mini-batches of data from a data source for the purpose of training neural networks.

-# Examples
+# Table of Contents

-We will demonstrate the following examples
+#### Batch iteration
+Processing data in mini-batches:
 - quick batch iteration; a basic example
 - infinite batch iteration; an iterator that generates batches endlessly
 - iterating over two data sets simultaneously where their sizes differ (e.g. for semi-supervised learning)
-- iterating over data sets that are not stored as NumPy arrays (e.g. on disk or generated on the fly)
+- iterating over data sets that are NOT stored as NumPy arrays (e.g. on disk or generated on the fly)
 - parallel processing to speed up iteration where loading/preparing samples could be slow

+#### Gathering results and loss values
+- removing the for-loop; predict values for samples in one line
+- computing mean loss/error values

+#### Standard datasets
+BatchUp supports some standard machine learning datasets.
+They will be automatically downloaded if necessary.
+- MNIST
+- SVHN
+- CIFAR-10
+- STL

+#### Configuring BatchUp
+Data paths, etc.

+## Batch iteration
-## Example 1: quick batch iteration
+### Quick batch iteration

 Assume we have a training set loaded in the variables `train_X` and `train_y`: